 - 4. Defendant Tom Tyrrell is sued in his official capacity as the Director of Illinois' Department of Central Management Services ("CMS"). - 5.
 Defendant Gregory Bassi is sued in his official capacity as the Acting Secretary of Illinois' Department of Human Services ("DHS"). - 6.
 Defendant SEIU-HCII is a labor organization that transacts business and maintains its main offices in this judicial district. - 7.
-Plaintiff Rebecca Hill is an HSP provider and lives in Cisne, Illinois - 8.
-Plaintiff Ranette Kesteloot provides care for her great-grandchildren, who receive assistance through CCAP, and lives in Kankakee, Illinois. - 9.
-Plaintiff Carrie Long lives and operates a day care home called Home Away from Home Daycare in Springfield, Illinois, where her customers include families enrolled in CCAP.
+Plaintiff Rebecca Hill is an HSP provider and lives in Cisne, Illinois

-- 10. Plaintiff Jane McNames is an HSP provider and lives in Caledonia, Illinois. - 11.
-Plaintiff Sherry Schumacher lives and operates a day care home called Sherry's Littlest Angels in South Beloit, Illinois, where her customers include families enrolled in CCAP. - 12.
+- 8. Plaintiff Ranette Kesteloot provides care for her great-grandchildren, who receive assistance through CCAP, and lives in Kankakee, Illinois. - 9.
+Plaintiff Carrie Long lives and operates a day care home called Home Away from Home Daycare in Springfield, Illinois, where her customers include families enrolled in CCAP. - 10.
+Plaintiff Jane McNames is an HSP provider and lives in Caledonia, Illinois. - 11.
+Plaintiff Gaileen Roberts is an HSP provider and lives in Cameron, Illinois. - 12.
+Plaintiff Sherry Schumacher lives and operates a day care home called Sherry's Littlest Angels in South Beloit, Illinois, where her customers include families enrolled in CCAP. - 13.
+Plaintiff Deborah Teixeira is an HSP provider and lives in Chillicothe, Illinois. - 14.
 Plaintiff Jill Ann Wise is an HSP provider and lives in Mount Carmel, Illinois.